ozskywalker/oddcode/README.md

 Use how you wish, at your own risk.

 * Administrator-SelfElevate.ps1 - Make your PowerShell scripts self elevate to run as an Administrator
+* Convert-DsRegCmd.ps1 - Take DSREGCMD /status output and turn into a PSObject.
+Very handy stub for a variety of scripting tasks.
 * facebook-messenger-archive-everything.md - Archive all your Facebook Messenger chats, clean that right up
 * CV-RESTAPI-DumpEdgeDriveContentsToHTML.ps1 - Powershell script to dump the contents for a given Commvault Edge Drive path out to HTML
 * CV-RESTAPI-ExecuteWorkflowAsGETCall.ps1 - Powershell script to call Commvault workflow